 \subsection{3D Human Body Reconstruction}

-3D human body reconstruction aims at predicting the mesh of the target human from a single image or video.
-HMR \cite{kanazawa2018end} recover the SMPL parameters from a single image using a model trained on pseudo labels generated from SMPLify \cite{loper2015smpl}.
-Then, SPIN \cite{kolotouros2019learning} proposes to reconstruct 3D human pose and shape via model-fitting in the loop, making the training pipeline to be self-supervised.
-Both TCMR \cite{choi2021beyond} and VIBE \cite{kocabas2020vibe} introduce to use temporal information for 3D human body reconstruction.
-Hence, the prediction results can be more stable and smooth.
-Then, many following works \cite{lin2021end,rempe2021humor,kocabas2021pare} are proposed to improve the performance of SMPL parameters estimation.
-Except estimating SMPL parameters, some methods \cite{alldieck2021imghum} also estimate the parameters of other parametric models such a GHUM \cite{xu2020ghum}.
-Human body reconstruction only predict the mesh of body part, which limits broader application.
-In this paper, we study the more general full-body reconstruction task.
+3D human body reconstruction aims to predict the mesh of a target human from a single image or video.
+HMR \cite{kanazawa2018end} recovers SMPL parameters from a single image using a model trained on pseudo labels generated from SMPLify \cite{loper2015smpl}.
+SPIN \cite{kolotouros2019learning} proposes to reconstruct 3D human pose and shape via model-fitting in the loop, making the training pipeline self-supervised.
+Both TCMR \cite{choi2021beyond} and VIBE \cite{kocabas2020vibe} introduce the use of temporal information for 3D human body reconstruction to improve stability and smoothness of the prediction results.
+Many subsequent works \cite{lin2021end,rempe2021humor,kocabas2021pare} have been proposed to improve the performance of SMPL parameter estimation.
+Some methods \cite{alldieck2021imghum} also estimate the parameters of other parametric models such as GHUM \cite{xu2020ghum}.
+However, these methods only predict the mesh of body parts, limiting their broader application.
+In contrast, our paper focuses on the more general task of full-body reconstruction.